m-faizuddin/Senior-Design-Insider-Threat-Detection/README.md

 - saves them into `data/processed/`

 ### Model Comparison
 Notebook 02_modelComparison outlines the process we used to select our best model.
 In models that struggle with heavy class imbalances, we implemented a SMOTE pipeline to create more synthetic insider threats and see if a more balanced dataset could produce more accurate results.
 We trained these models using 5-fold Stratified Cross-Validation on the training dataset.
-No test data is used at this stage.
+No test data will be used at this stage.

 We evaluated four baseline models:
 - Logistic Regression